tidesdb/tidesdb/README.md

 ## Features
 - Memtables utilize a lock-free skip list with atomic CAS operations, arena-based allocation, and reference counting.
 Reads are completely lock-free and scale linearly with CPU cores.
 Writes are also lock-free using atomic operations and sequence numbers for ordering.
-- ACID transactions that are atomic, consistent, isolated, and durable across multiple column families.
-Reads see the latest committed data, while iterators use snapshot isolation with reference counting to prevent premature deletion during concurrent operations.
+- ACID transactions with read-committed isolation: writes are atomic and durable, reads always see the latest committed data.
+Transactions support read-your-own-writes semantics.
+Concurrent writes use last-write-wins conflict resolution via atomic CAS operations.
+Lock-free writes with sequence numbers ensure ordering.
+Iterators use snapshot isolation with reference counting to prevent premature deletion during concurrent operations.
 - Column families provide isolated key-value stores, each with independent configuration, memtables, SSTables, and write-ahead logs.
 - Bidirectional iterators support forward and backward traversal with heap-based merge-sort across memtables and SSTables.
 Lock-free iteration with reference counting prevents premature deletion during concurrent operations.
 - Efficient seek operations using O(log n) skip list positioning and optional succinct trie block indexes with LOUDS encoding for direct key-to-block mapping in SSTables.